jjfumero/level-zero-tests/CONTRIBUTING.md

 Execution in this manner is only supported on Linux.

 First, build the runtime image, which will be used for the container that the test binary itself executes in.
-You will need a user account and password that's capable of authenticating with QuickBuild to download the NEO runtime assets.

-Assuming the QuickBuild username and password are stored in the `QB_USER` and `QB_PASSWORD` environment variables:
+This image does not include any of the NEO runtime libraries, so you will need to supply those yourself.
+If you are using the `level_zero_linux` irepo/devtool dependency for runtime, the NEO libraries needed are included with that.

 ```bash
 docker build